yabar-dev/yabar/README.md

 Yabar is a modern and lightweight status bar that is intended to be used along with minimal X window managers like `bspwm` and `i3`.
 Yabar has the following features:

-* Simple configuration using a single config file based on libconfig syntax.
+* Extremely configurable with easy configuration system using a single config file.
-* Pango font rendering with support of pango markup language (Xft may be supported in the future).
+* Pango font rendering with support of pango markup language.
 * Support for transparency.
-* Multi-monitor support using RandR (experimental).
+* Multi-monitor support using RandR.
+* Entirely clickable.
+* Support for several environment variables to help button commands.
 * Multiple bars within the same session.

 **Warning**: Yabar is still in its infancy and far from being mature.
 Feel free to contribute or report bugs!